Hydragun vs. Theragun vs. Hyperice (Hypervolt)

 Hydragun vs. Theragun vs. Hyperice – which is best for back pain and sciatica?

-We’ve decided to compare our latest purchase (the new kid on the block) – the Hydragun – with Theragun G3PRO and Hypervolt massage gun – to find which one gives the best value for the money.
+We’ve decided to compare our Hydragun with the Theragun G3PRO and Hypervolt massage gun – to find which one gives the best value for the money.

 We’ve compared the versatility, ease of use, noise, battery life, build quality, and consumer reviews.